 In short, being aware of how much you can contribute based on your own tax filing status and a little self-monitoring of your own money in your own accounts goes a long way.
 But we completely understand this can be a complicated situation, and keeping track of rules and regulations for all these tax-deferred "alphabet soup" accounts can get a little confusing.
 That is exactly what we're here for!

-We track every single dollar that comes through our office before it hits an Idaho MSA.
-We do this as a courtesy to all of our account holders and it is the least we can do to keep all of them in compliance.
-"An ounce of prevention is worth a pound of cure."
+We take these proactive steps as a courtesy to all of our account holders and it is the least we can do to help keep all of them in within the compliance guidelines before they find out there's an issue and it's too late to correct it.
+As the saying goes, "An ounce of prevention is worth a pound of cure."

 That's just a snapshot of some of the "behind the scenes" work we put into your account, and I can assure you that you won't find these services anywhere else in Idaho.